Khanr7433/collab-todo-app/README.md

 - `POST /login` - User login with JWT token generation
 - `POST /logout` - User logout (protected route)

+### Project Routes (`/api/projects`)

+- `GET /getprojects` - Get all user projects with task statistics
+- `POST /createproject` - Create new project with name and description
+- `GET /getproject/:id` - Get specific project details with populated data
+- `PATCH /updateproject/:id` - Update project details
+- `DELETE /deleteproject/:id` - Delete project and associated tasks

 ### Task Routes (`/api/tasks`)

-- `GET /gettask` - Get all tasks with user population
+- `GET /gettask` - Get all tasks with user and project population
+- `GET /gettask/:projectId` - Get tasks for specific project
-- `POST /createtask` - Create new task with activity logging
+- `POST /createtask` - Create new task with project association and activity logging
-- `PATCH /updatetask/:id` - Update task details
+- `PATCH /updatetask/:id` - Update task details with conflict resolution
 - `PATCH /updatetaskstatus/:id` - Update task status via drag & drop
 - `DELETE /deletetask/:id` - Delete task with activity logging
 - `POST /assigntask/:id` - Smart assign task to available user

 ### Activity Log Routes (`/api/actionlogs`)

-- `GET /getlogs` - Get activity logs with user and task population
+- `GET /getlogs` - Get activity logs with user, task, and project population
+- `GET /getlogs/:projectId` - Get activity logs for specific project

 ## 🎯 Usage Guide

 ### Getting Started

 1. **Register/Login** - Create an account or sign in to access the application
-2. **Dashboard Navigation** - Use the header navigation to switch between Kanban Board and Activity Logs
+2. **Dashboard Navigation** - Use the header navigation to switch between Projects, Kanban Board, and Activity Logs
+3. **Create Your First Project** - Start by creating a project to organize your tasks

+### Project Management

+1. **Create Projects** - Click "Create Project" to set up new project workspaces
+2. **View Projects** - Access the Projects page to see all your projects with task statistics
+3. **Project Dashboard** - Each project shows task counts by status and recent activity
+4. **Select Project** - Choose a project to work on its specific tasks

 ### Task Management

-1. **Create Tasks** - Click "Add Task" button to open the task creation modal
+1. **Create Tasks** - Click "Add Task" button to open the task creation modal within a project
-2. **Edit Tasks** - Click on any task card to edit title, description, status, or priority
+2. **Edit Tasks** - Click on any task card to edit title, description, status, priority, or deadline
 3. **Move Tasks** - Drag and drop tasks between Todo, In Progress, and Done columns
 4. **Delete Tasks** - Use the delete button on task cards with interactive confirmation
 5. **Smart Assignment** - Use the "Smart Assign" button in edit mode to automatically assign tasks
 6. **Priority Management** - Set High, Medium, or Low priority with visual color coding
+7. **Deadline Tracking** - Set task deadlines with visual indicators for overdue tasks

 ### Drag & Drop Features